 - No one else, such as your partner's parents, can claim your partner as a dependent child on their tax return

-- Your partner must be a U.S. citizen, a U.S. national, a U.S. resident alien, or for tax years prior to 2018 a resident of Canada or Mexico
+- Your partner must be a U.S. citizen, a U.S. national, a U.S. resident alien, or for tax years prior to 2018 a resident of Canada or Mexico also might qualify

 - Your partner must live with you all year

 - Your partner's gross income for the year—meaning income from all sources—cannot exceed $4,150 for 2018

 - You must provide more than half of your partner's financial support during the year